Justin8912/playground/docs/feat/US1674662-F244351/implementation-progress.md

 **Summary**:

 ## Milestone 6: Tag-Based Knowledge Control
-- [ ] Extend the `FilterCriteria` interface in `types.ts`
+- [ ] Extend the `FilterCriteria` interface in `types.ts` to include a knowledge control tag setting
-- [ ] Add tag detection functions in the DataApi module
+- [ ] Add tag detection functions in the DataApi module to identify when a note has this special tag
-- [ ] Create utility to modify LLM prompts based on detected tags
+- [ ] Create utility to modify LLM prompts based on detected tags, specifically allowing external knowledge when the tag is present
-- [ ] Add a dropdown setting in the existing Joplin settings UI for tag selection
+- [ ] Add a dropdown setting in the existing Joplin settings UI for selecting the tag that enables external knowledge
+- [ ] Implement logic in the Summary Service to check for the tag and adjust prompts accordingly

 **Status**: Not started